andrieshiemstra/ScriptExtensionLayerExample/README.md

 ...
 ```

-## Final thoughts
+## Wrapping up

 I hope this gives you an idea of how to implement a javascript or typescript engine in your rust project.
+When going forward you may want to look at doing things async and awaiting the resulting promises instaed of firing sync events.

+Have fun!